Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

     - Task 8 screenshot(s)
     - Reflection questions
 - Ensure the code and output are clearly readable.
 Screenshots should be high-resolution (minimum 800x600) and not blurry.
 - Blurry or unreadable submissions will be returned for redo.
 Resubmissions will only be graded as "**Satisfactory**" with a grade of 0, provided the work is satisfactory.
-- Ensure the code and output are clearly readable.
-Screenshots should be high-resolution (minimum 800x600) and not blurry.
-- Blurry or unreadable submissions will be returned for redo.
-Resubmissions will only be graded as "**Satisfactory**" with a grade of 0, provided the work is satisfactory.